spacestation13/aseprite-dmi/README.md

 > [!WARNING]
-> ⚠ I'm no longer maintaining this project, It's likely to be broken and not working properly. ⚠
+> ⚠ This project is no longer maintained by the creator, and has been taken under stewardship of the SS13 org to provide small updates and merge PRs.
+Don't expect significant developer additions. ⚠

 # DMI Editor for Aseprite